Lommix/lommix_ui/README.md

 Animations and transitions, just like in bevy, are application level.
 There will probably be some defaults behind features at some point.

+## Known limitations

+-   Do not recursive import.
+[WIP]
+-   One root node per component.